 Blending food, nutrition and food parenting with a sprinkle of what to expect during the different stages of childhood, participants will be challenged to think differently, use reflection, individual exercises, and group work to elicit creative strategies and solutions that help families nourish and raise healthy children from infancy through adolescence.

-In addition to her thought-provoking keynote and workshop training, Jill can adapt the following presentations into interactive workshops and panel discussions for the healthcare community, and for school and parent audiences.
+In addition to her thought-provoking keynote address and workshop training, Jill can adapt the following presentations into interactive workshops, plenary sessions, or panel discussions for the healthcare community, school and parent audiences.

 A Thoroughly Modern Approach to Childhood Nutrition in the 21st Century